gvmfhy/forensic-mirna-analysis/README.md

 - GEO datasets GSE153135 and GSE49630 authors
 - Bioconductor community for R packages
 - Forensic miRNA research community
+- Claude Opus 4 (Anthropic) for AI programming assistance

+## 💡 LLMs and Scientific Discovery

+Historically, experimental science has operated in siloed compartments, often insulated from broader technological innovations, especially those involving computational advancements.
+Computationally adjacent "dry-lab" fields rapidly incorporate cutting-edge AI tools, while traditional "wet-lab" research frequently lags behind due to habits of secrecy, selective reporting, and institutional inertia.

+Despite known errors and current limitations, the widespread use of LLMs ensures their lasting impact.
+They underpin future technologies and scientific methodologies, making transparent practices today not just beneficial but essential.

+Scientific publishing currently suffers from an entrenched culture of presenting only successful results.
+By openly documenting failures, misunderstandings, and friction points through transparent, raw development logs, we directly challenge this problematic status quo.
+Publishing these records online, such as full terminal logs hosted on publicly accessible websites, achieves two goals:

+First, it immediately improves reproducibility, honesty, and transparency in scientific discourse.
+Researchers can directly examine genuine human-AI interactions, learn from recorded failures, and clearly understand breakdown points.
+We can better criticize each other and offer our domain specific knowledge when we notice errors.

+Second, openly shared development logs represent an investment in future AI development.
+Public repositories containing candid transcripts may enter LLM training datasets, helping AI models learn from realistic, error-inclusive examples of human-AI collaboration, thereby improving their capability to navigate and mitigate such friction points.

+By contributing realistic scientific problem-solving data to public repositories, individual researchers actively shape how future models understand and respond to scientific queries.
+This approach values instructive failures as essential components of scientific progress.

+Publishing raw terminal logs directly targets the largest visibility gap in science by surfacing misfires and dead ends that traditional papers omit.
+This transparency provides peers—and future LLMs—access to the full causal chain of discovery, improving present-day scientific transparency and influencing human-AI interactions.

 ## 📞 Contact